cupcakedev/smartshopping-demo/README.md

 All three stages can be executed consistently via `engine.fullCycle()`.

-Detect stage - `engine.detect()` – detect and extract a successful coupon;
+Detect stage - `engine.detect()` – detects if a user tried to apply a coupon;

-Execution can be aborted via `engine.abort()` method.
+The execution of the stages: `detect`, `apply`, `applyBest` can be aborted using the `engine.abort()` method.

-Since you have control over when your extension's modal is shown, call the `engine.notifyAboutShowModal()` method before showing so we can get these statistics.
+Since it is up to you to show the modal window with the suggestion to apply coupons, call the `engine.notifyAboutShowModal()` method before it is shown so that we can get these statistics.

+And if the user closes the modal prompting them to apply codes, call the `engine.notifyAboutCloseModal()` method.

 Config object looks like this: